kubewarden/kubewarden.io/content/blog/2023/11/kubewarden-1.9-release.md

 The controller will not allow the user to change the Policy Server ConfigMap to add a Raw policy, since it will try to reconcile it reverting the changes.

-More details about raw policies can be found [here](https://docs.kubewarden.io/howtos/raw-policies).
+You can find more details in the [raw policies documentation](https://docs.kubewarden.io/howtos/raw-policies).
 A detailed blog post will also be posted in the next few days.

 ## See you around!